-We find in Southeast Asia a number of Buddhist temples.
+We find in Southeast Asia a number of Buddhist places of worship.
 Some of them are part of rather extravagant construction works.
 Myanmar boasts some of the most fantastic complexes of Buddhism anywhere.

 The several thousands of small and large temples scattered on the plains of Bagan in the northwest of Myanmar are undoubtedly a gem on Earth.
 And so might be said of the golden stupa of Shwedagon in the country’s former capital of Yangon (Rangoon).
 The Shwedagon is by far the only gilded pagoda in Myanmar.